The Neutrino Slice at Muon Colliders

-To evaluate the number of BIN interactions at a MuC we developed a Monte Carlo simulation of muon decays around the main collider ring.
-The muons are modeled according to the average behavior of the beam in the magnet lattice designs provided by the IMCC~\cite{chance_2024_13847233,calzolari_2024_14000854,MuCoL:2024oxj}, described in more detail in \cref{app:neutrinos_flux}.
+\emph{Beam induced neutrinos---}To evaluate the number of BIN interactions at a MuC we developed a Monte Carlo simulation of muon decays around the main collider ring.
+The muons are modeled according to the average behavior of the beam in the magnet lattice designs provided by the IMCC~\cite{chance_2024_13847233,calzolari_2024_14000854,MuCoL:2024oxj}, described in more detail in the \emph{Supplemental Material}.
 The beam size and angular aperture are approximated by Gaussians with width determined by the Twiss parameters in the lattice.
 We assume a fixed number of muons per bunch $N_{\mu}$ for each collider, with an injection rate of $f_{\rm inj}$ and bunch multiplicity of $N_{\rm bunch}$.
 The number of bunch crossings per second is then approximately $f_{\rm inj} N_{\rm bunch} n_{\rm turns}$, where $n_{\rm turns} \simeq (\tau_\mu \gamma_\mu \beta_\mu c)/C$ is the typical number of turns around the ring of circumference $C$.
 The beam momentum spread is assumed to be a constant Gaussian distribution centered around $p_{\rm beam} \simeq \sqrt{s}/2$ with $\sigma_p/p_{\rm beam} = 0.1\%$.
-The spatial and angular spread of the muons is modeled as a Gaussian that follows the beam envelopes in the transverse directions.\footnote{A full beam simulation that tracks individual muons throughout the lattice will enable more accurate spatial and temporal BIN distributions than what is done in this first study.
-Our setup captures only the average behavior of the muon trajectories as these oscillate throughout the ring.}
+The spatial and angular spreads of the muons are modeled as Gaussians that follow the beam envelopes in the transverse directions.\footnote{ Our setup captures only the average behavior of the muon trajectories as these oscillate throughout the ring.
+A full beam simulation that tracks individual muons throughout the lattice will enable more accurate spatial and temporal BIN distributions than what is done in this first study.}

-We consider three benchmark designs: \begin{itemize} \item{MuC 3 \& 10 TeV}: We choose the $\sqrt{s} = 3$ and $10$ TeV designs defined by current muon collider benchmark studies~\cite{InternationalMuonCollider:2024jyv,Black:2022cth}.
+We consider three benchmark designs: \begin{itemize} \item{MuC 3 \& 10 TeV}: we choose the $\sqrt{s} = 3$ and $10$ TeV designs defined by current muon collider benchmark studies~\cite{InternationalMuonCollider:2024jyv,Black:2022cth}.
 More details on the IP and machine designs can be found in \cite{Bartosik:2019dzq,Collamati:2021sbv,MuonCollider:2022ded,Accettura:2023ked,MuCoL:2024oxj,Bartosik:2024ulr}.
 As we shall see, the total BIN interaction rate for these designs are $2.0\times 10^{10}$ and $1.5 \times 10^{11}$ events per year, respectively.